Tomas Danilevičius

-Tomas Danilevičius (born 18 July 1978) is a Lithuanian former professional footballer and president of the Lithuanian Football Federation.
+Tomas Danilevičius (born 18 July 1978) is a Lithuanian footballer and former president of the Lithuanian Football Federation.

 Club career

 Danilevičius previously played for Livorno, Arsenal (playing twice in the league, in games against Sunderland and Charlton), FC Dynamo Moscow, K.S.K.
 Beveren, Dunfermline Athletic, Lausanne Sports and Club Brugge.
 Whilst at Arsenal he scored in a pre-season game against FC Barcelona.

 He was signed by Bologna in January 2007 in a co-ownership deal for €2 million.
 After one year at Bologna he signed a six-month loan deal with Grosseto before returning to Livorno in June 2008 for a €400,000 transfer fee and on a four-year contract.

-In 2011 Danilevičius was signed by S.S.
+In 2011, Danilevičius was signed by S.S.
 Juve Stabia on a free transfer.

 International career

 Danilevicius has been capped 72 times for the Lithuania national team.
-As of September 2009 he had scored 19 goals in 72 appearances for Lithuania, making him all-time leading scorer.
+As of September 2009, he had scored 19 goals in 72 appearances for Lithuania, making him all-time leading scorer.